davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/ABC_Robotics.md

 stop_time = millis();
 unsigned long duration = stop_time - start_time;
 ```

-> Where the `duration` is the time in milliseconds.
+> Where the `duration` is time measured in milliseconds.
 >
 > ## Issues:
 >